Director, Seasonal Forecasting

 Summary

-The Arctic Oscillation (AO) is currently near neutral and is predicted to remain neutral to positive the next two weeks as pressure/geopotential height anomalies across the Arctic are currently mixed and are predicted to remain mostly mixed to positive over the next two weeks.
-The North Atlantic Oscillation (NAO) is currently negative as positive pressure/geopotential height anomalies dominate across Greenland and the NAO is predicted to slowly trend positive towards neutral the next two weeks as positive pressure/geopotential height anomalies are predicted to slowly weaken across Greenland.
+The Arctic Oscillation (AO) is currently positive and is predicted to slowly trend negative the next two weeks as pressure/geopotential height anomalies across the Arctic are currently mostly negative and are predicted to become mostly mixed over the next two weeks.
+The North Atlantic Oscillation (NAO) is currently slightly negative as positive pressure/geopotential height anomalies dominate across Greenland, and the NAO is predicted to remain near neutral the next two weeks as pressure/geopotential height anomalies are predicted to remain mostly mixed across Greenland.

-I discuss the Northern Hemisphere (NH) summer circulation and temperature forecast in this week’s blog.
+I discuss the Northern Hemisphere (NH) summer observed and predicted surface temperature anomalies and start discussing the upcoming winter.

 Plain Language Summary